Everyone wants to save a buck. Am I right?

 Again, Consumer Reports has reviews available to members.
 Yes, some of these are expensive, but if they save your child’s life, they’re worth it.

-We’ll stick with the kid theme for a moment.
-Cheap toys are, well, cheap.
-They don’t always work right, and they seem to break easily.
-Then you end up with a frustrated child and more junk to declutter later.
+Cheap toys don’t always work right, and they seem to break easily.
+Then, you end up with a frustrated child and more junk to declutter later.

 Instead of loading up on cheap toys, buy higher-quality items your kids will really like.
 They will last, and probably will hold your child’s interest for longer, too.